-At the Western Bulldogs, Hards started as a defensive forward to improve her versatility, then was thrown into defence, a role she played at Under 16s level for the Pioneers.
-Having already mastered the inside craft at junior level, Hards also was utilised as a wing, settling in behind the ball to use her athletic traits to advantage and provide plenty of run for the Bulldogs.
+There, Hards started as a defensive forward to improve her versatility, then was thrown into defence, a role she played at Under 16s level for the Pioneers.
+Having already mastered the inside craft at junior level, Hards was also utilised as a wing, settling in behind the ball to use her athletic traits to advantage and provide plenty of run for the Bulldogs.

 Whilst her 7.5-disposal average might not standout on paper, her impact-per-possession is really high, often taking plenty of grass with every touch, backing herself to burst past the opposition.
 When in the midfield, she can work her way out of a stoppage, and when in space, is not afraid to take a couple of bounces and hit a target under pressure.

 Working on her composure and confidence to back herself, Hards has the traits – such as footy smarts and athleticism – that are the hardest to develop, so the teenager has plenty of room for upside.

 Having only just turned 19 by the time the 2021 AFLW Draft rolls around, Hards has already ticked plenty of boxes through her junior and senior career, and should be considered as a prospect who can only get better with more experience given her coachability and natural leadership tendencies.